wp-plugins/wp-twitter-feeds/README.txt

 7. WP Twitter Feeds widget on front End (Dark Theme).

 == Changelog ==

+= 1.4.1 =
+* Squashed some css style conflicts with wordpress theme.

 = 1.3 =
 * Added the feature to change tweets theme.